CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-7/animal_pens/animal_pen_1.md

 # Animal Pen

-## Introduction @showdialogue
+## Introduction @showdialog

 In this exercise, you will build a program in Python that follows the flowchart below:

 ![Flow chart of task](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-7/animal_pens/images/flowchart.png)

-## Create the Spawner - 1
+## Spawn the animals - 1

 ![Flow chart of task](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-7/animal_pens/images/flowchart-landscape_1.png)

-Start by creating this first bit.
+To start, spawn a cow at your position.
 Use the hint if you need help.

-To start with you can spawn the mobs at your current position.

 ```python
 mobs.spawn(COW, player.position())
 ```
 - Spawn a cow

-## Create the Spawner - 2
+## Spawn the animals - 2

 ![Flow chart of task](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-7/animal_pens/images/flowchart-landscape_2.png)

-Now finish it off...
+Now spawn the pig and sheep as well.

 ```
 ```
 - Spawn a pig
 - Spawn a sheep

-## Extension @showdialogue
+## Extension @showdialog

 Here's some ideas to add to your Animal Spawner:

-- Spawn in random selection of animals into the pens.
+- Spawn in random selection of animals into the pens (use the world coordinates instead of pos).
 - Try to use a `||loops:for||` loop to spawn in all the animals to each location.
 - Try and create an animal pen with fences to keep the animals in.